Two loop calculation of Yang-Mills propagators in the Curci-Ferrari model: Conclusions

 \section{Conclusions}

-In this article, we have computed the propagators of the gluons and ghosts at two loops in the Curci-Ferrari model, in the quenched approximation.
+In this article, we have computed the propagators of the gluons and ghosts at two-loop order in the Curci-Ferrari model, in the quenched approximation.
 These were compared with the available lattice simulations, both for $SU(2)$ and $SU(3)$ gauge groups.
 The gluon mass is seen as a phenomenological parameter, which is fitted to obtain the best agreement with the lattice data.
 The two loop calculations significantly improve the fits for the $SU(3)$ group.
 With a unique set of fitting parameters, we obtain a maximal error of a few percent on the gluon and ghost propagators.
 In the $SU(2)$ case, we also find an improvement of the precision, but which is less significant.
 This can be traced back to the fact that the interaction is bigger in $SU(2)$ than in $SU(3)$.

 This study gives strong indications that the Curci-Ferrari model is indeed a good phenomenological model for describing the correlation functions of QCD in the quenched approximation.
-We stress that it is a nontrivial result that two-loop results reproduce better lattice simulations than one loop.
+We stress that it is a nontrivial result that two-loop results reproduce better lattice simulations than the corresponding ones at one-loop order.
 Indeed, it could happen that, adding more and more loops, we obtain correlation functions that converge to results very different from the lattice results.
 This possibility seems to be excluded by our analysis.
 Moreover, it justifies {\it a posteriori} that a good estimate of the infrared contributions of higher loops is given by the square of the coupling constant, divided by the typical momentum squared [see Eq.~(\ref{eq_lambdatilde})] (up to multiplicative factors).
 This is an important effect, which ensures the convergence of perturbation theory in the deep infrared regime.